evidentlyai/evidently/docs/book/tests-and-reports/run-tests.md

 ```

 {% hint style="info" %}
-**There are more output formats!**.
-You can also export the results in formats like HTML, JSON, dataframe, and more.
+**There are more output formats!** You can also export the results in formats like HTML, JSON, dataframe, and more.
 Refer to the [Output Formats](output_formats.md) for details.
 {% endhint %}

 **Example 2**.
 To apply the `DataStabilityTestPreset`, with conditions generated from reference, pass the `reference_data`: